h4cc/awesome-elixir/README.md

 *Libraries for implementing Authorization handling.*

 * [canary](https://github.com/cpjk/canary) - An authorization library for Elixir applications that restricts what resources the current user is allowed to access.

+## Behaviours and Interfaces
+*Definitions how something should behave, like Interfaces from OOP-World*

+* [connection](https://github.com/fishcakez/connection) - Connection behaviour for connection processes.
+The API is superset of the GenServer API.

 ## Bittorrent
 *Sharing is caring with Elixir*